COVID-19 and jury service

 Employers should note that it is an offence, carrying hefty penalties, to terminate or threaten to terminate the employment of an employee, or otherwise prejudice the position of an employee, because that employee attends jury service (ss 76, 83).

 People summoned for jury service go into a jury ‘pool’.
 When a jury is required for a trial, the jury pool supervisor selects a group of jurors (called a ‘panel’) for the trial.
 The panel is assembled in the jury pool room where the jurors are shown a video of the final step in the jury selection process (called ‘empanelment’).
 This makes sure that prospective jurors are familiar with the procedure before entering a court for empanelment.

 The panel of jurors is then taken to a court that requires a jury.
-One of the judge’s staff announces that if your name, or identifying number, and occupation are called, you must walk in front of the A person who has been charged with a crime.
-Also known as a defendant. person in the dock, and then to the jury box, unless you hear the accused call ‘challenge’.
+One of the judge’s staff announces that if your name, or identifying number, and occupation are called, you must walk in front of the accused person in the dock, and then to the jury box, unless you hear the accused call ‘challenge’.
 The judge’s associate calls out the name, or identifying number, and occupation of each panel member (s 36).

 Role of the jury

 The jury’s role is to decide the case based on the evidence presented during the trial.
 Evidence may be submitted as oral evidence from witnesses, or physical evidence (i.e. exhibits).
 The judge tells (or ‘directs’) the jury everything it needs to know about the law to be applied in the case.
 The jury: